Introduction to Semantic Web Development

 Accessibility

-Hi Class, this week we're studying general web accessibility and how web semantics helps make sites more accessible.
+In this section, we study general web accessibility and how web semantics helps make sites more accessible.
 I use the term accessibility as a kind of shorthand: I also include, broadly, things like usability and inclusion.

 One of our readings makes important distinctions among these terms.
 That is, accessibility has a distinct definition, as well as the terms usability and inclusion.
 Our reading from w3.org defines accessibility as that which: